Layout Automation: |

 A custom Arduino based solution won't necessarily be much cheaper especially once you factor the time spent working on it.
 For my own home layout, I use both.
 I have one QSnap module, one Switch-It module and also my own Arduino-based solution.

 When I did the automation work on the layout at the Randall Museum, I directly chose NCE and Digitrax solutions.
 It was a lot easier to budget (x turnouts = x / 4 or x / 8 modules).
-More important it means the day one of the them fails, whoever will be in charge of maintenance can purchase the same module and replace it by just wiring it in place.
+More importantly it means the day one of them fails, whoever will be in charge of maintenance can purchase the same module and replace it by just wiring it in place.
 With a custom Arduino solution, it would be required to understand the custom solution and reprogram the Arduino.

 As much as I like DIY solutions, they are not always the way to go.